alexfrydl/ddns-route53/README.md

 # ddns-route53

-A tiny daemon that implements Dynamic DNS with Route 53 by updating DNS records with your public IP whenever it changes.
+A tiny daemon that implements Dynamic DNS with Route 53, updating DNS records with your public IP whenever it changes.

 ## Example